luishleitao/Computational-Science-SU2025/README.md

 - Analysis of cluster composition and relation to functionality.

 ### 4. Functionality Classification
-- Supervised training of classifiers (e.g., logistic regression).
+- Supervised training of classifiers.
 - Evaluation on both natural and artificial sequences.
 - Metrics: TP, TN, FP, FN with discussion of soft classifier thresholds.

 ### 5. Sequence Generation
-- A generative model is trained to sample new sequences.
+- A generative model (VAE) is trained to sample new sequences.
 - Evaluation of generated sequences' plausibility and predicted functionality.